 Birth of the man who took the first one-day international hat-trick.
 Pakistani seamer Jalal-ud-Din only played eight one-dayers (despite a record of 14 wickets at an average of 15) and six Tests.
-He was playing just his second ODI when he wrote his name in the record books, when he got rid of Rod Marsh, Bruce Yardley and Geoff Lawson with successive deliveries in Hyderabad in 1982-83.
+He was playing just his second ODI when he wrote his name in the record books, getting rid of Rod Marsh, Bruce Yardley and Geoff Lawson with successive deliveries in Hyderabad in 1982-83.

 1860 Jack Edwards (Australia)